 It’s inspired by classic horror movies, but it was originally ‘too weird’

 Doctor Strange in the Multiverse of Madness had a rocky birth, with director Scott Derrickson (who also led the original Doctor Strange) pulling out of the film in 2020 due to creative differences with Marvel.
-This news followed on from reports Derrickson wanted to make Multiverse of Madness the first ‘true’ horror movie in the MCU.
+This news followed reports Derrickson wanted to make Multiverse of Madness the first ‘true’ horror movie in the MCU.

 Instead, the company hired Sam Raimi, who has a long history with both Marvel (as the director of the 2000s-era Spider-Man films) and horror (the Evil Dead franchise).